 The Board has determined that each of the Audit Committee members, Messrs. duPont, Sipprelle, Tierney and Vallee, are independent within the meaning of the NYSE standards of independence for directors and audit committee members and satisfy the NYSE financial literacy requirements.
 In addition, our Board has designated each of Messrs.
 Sipprelle and Vallee an "audit committee financial expert" as defined by SEC rules.
-Mr. Scott M. Sipprelle is not standing for reelection to the Board at the annual meeting.
+Mr. Scott M. Sipprelle is not standing for reelection at the Annual Meeting.